nswdpc/silverstripe-nsw-customerpaymentsplatform-fakegateway/docs/en/001_index.md

 To avoid embedding a key pair in version control/the module, you are required to create an RSA public/private key pair to test JWT encoding and decoding.

-Store these values in the jwtPrivateKey and jwtPublicKey values in your project configuration as shown above, noting YAML multiline requirements.
+Store these values in the jwtPrivateKey and jwtPublicKey values in your project configuration as shown above, noting YAML multi-line requirements.

-## Docker
+## Docker gotchas

-Depending on your setup, if you are using docker containers, using the container name could enable communications to be sent and received between the following URLs:
+Depending on your setup, if you are using docker containers, using the container name *could* enable communications to be sent and received between the following URLs:

 + paymentCompletionUrl
 + accessTokenUrl
 + requestPaymentUrl
 + refundUrl

+YKMV